sebalazarte/photography-site/photography-portfolio/README.md

 A minimalist and visually appealing React/TypeScript application for uploading and showcasing photography work.

+> Note: The standalone Express API now lives in the sibling project `../photografy-backend`.

 ## Features

 - Drag and drop photo upload functionality